siefca/attribute-filters/docs/USAGE.md

-Filtering attributes basically means calling a proper method that will collect the attributes (matching certain criteria and belonging to the given set) and call some code block used that will either produce their new values or just call some method on each of them.
+Filtering attributes basically means calling a proper method that will collect the attributes (matching certain criteria and belonging to the given set) and calling some code block that will either produce new values or just call some method on each of current attribute value and name.

 #### `filter_attrs_from_set(set_name,...)` ####